ankitagrawal2411/EasyNetworkingLibrary/README.md

 Specifies the client to use for sending request.
 No client set by default.
 If you do not specify a client, an exception will be thrown.

 #### converter()
 Using a converter is optional.
 A user can specify a custom converter.
-If no converter is specified, the library will use the default `GsonConverter`.
+If no converter is specified, and you used auto parsing an exception will be thrown.

 *Note:* Converter is required when you dont want to do the parsing yourself.
 If you want to parse yourself, adding a converter is not necessary.